Ministers and Staff

 Laura grew up in the DC area, and she has lived in the Midwest, as well as the South.
-She and her family live in Belmont, where she serves on the PTA boards at her sons’ schools and is a Town Meeting Member.
-Laura has been a French teacher and a journalism teacher; she has always been fond of communication.
+She and her family live in Belmont, where she serves on the PTA board and is a Town Meeting Member.
+Laura has been a French teacher and has advised student publications.
 She is grateful to be at Follen, working with an excellent staff and a church membership that seeks social justice.
 She lives in Belmont with her spouse and two kids.

 Rev. Lucinda Duncan, Minister Emerita

 The Reverend Lucinda Duncan was Follen’s Senior Minister for eighteen happy years, 1993-2011.

 She graduated from Lawrence University with a major in third-world political science, served as a Peace Corps volunteer with her husband Bob in Honduras, raised three sons, and served UU congregations in Concord, Jamaica Plain and Cambridge.
 She earned a Masters in Religious Education from Meadville Lombard and her Masters of Divinity from Harvard Divinity School.
 She lives in West Concord with her puppy Bosun.